INO-quantum/scanning-cavity-lock/README.md

 ## Overview

-We use Ytterbium (171) atoms in a tweezer experiment.
-We have a 556nm (green) laser (from Toptica/Azurlight) which is locked on an ultra-stable cavity.
+We use Ytterbium (Yb-174 or Yb-171) atoms in a tweezer experiment.
+We have a 556nm (green) laser (from NKT/Toptica/Azurlight) which is locked on an ultra-stable cavity (for details see here](https://github.com/INO-quantum/RedPitaya_ULE_cavity_lock)).
 This is used for the green magneto-optic trap (MOT) with a linewidth of 180kHz.
 This green laser is our reference for the scanning transfer cavity (Thorlabs SA200-5B, 535-820nm, 1.5GHz FSR) used to lock the 399nm (violet-blue) laser (from Toptica).
-Since the 399nm transition is ~30MHz wide it is sufficient to correct for slow drifts of the laser for which purpose the scanning cavity lock is an ideal solution.
-I requires a relative cheap cavity and photo-detector and can lock at an arbitrary software-controlled offset without the need of additonal AOM or EOM and locking electronics for modulation/demodulation.
+Since the 399nm transition is ~30MHz wide it is we need to correct only for slow laser drifts but do not need to narrow the linewidth.
+For this purpose the scanning cavity lock is ideal since it just requires a relative cheap cavity and photo-detector and can lock at an arbitrary software-controlled offset without the need of additonal AOM or EOM and locking electronics for modulation/demodulation.
 We use an Arudino Due which has true analog input and outputs, but is limited with the resolution to 12bits.
-In order to drive the piezo of the cavity we need an additional amplifier which gives us about 0-10V.
-This is sufficient but maybe in the future it would be useful to have a range of 0-20V to correct for long-term drifts.
+In order to drive the piezo of the cavity we need an additional amplifier which gives us about 0-10V (at the moment the `LENS-PID` is used for this).
+This is sufficient but maybe in the future it would be useful to have a range of 0-20V to have a wider tuning range for long-term drifts.

 ## Initial setup